 The amphitheatre of El Jem is the only one in the Roman world to be built entirely from dressed stone, without the use of bricks.
 The unit of measure used, the Punic cubit, is another local characteristic.

 A vast ellipse whose largest axis measures 148 metres across, the amphitheatre of El Jem has preserved intact its arena, its underground chambers as well as a large portion of its facade and its terraced stands.

-It is built entirely from dune sandstone.
-This stone the colour of warm sand, brittle and weak, has imposed massive architecture, deep and narrow arcades which create fascinating plays of light and shadow.
+It is built entirely from eolianite sandstone.
+This stone the colour of warm sand, is brittle and weak, which explains the massive architecture, with deep and narrow arcades which create fascinating plays of light and shadow.

 The imposing facade is soberly punctuated by engaged columns.